chenxinye/mpi_krylov/README.md

 # mpi_krylov: Krylov Solver using MPI

 This project provides parallel implementations of Krylov subspace solvers for sparse linear systems using MPI in C++.
-The solvers include Conjugate Gradient (CG), BiCGStab, and GMRES, with optional preconditioners such as Jacobi, Block Jacobi, and ILU0.
+The solvers include Conjugate Gradient (CG), BiCGStab, GMRES, and communication avoid GMRES, with optional preconditioners such as Jacobi, Block Jacobi, and ILU0.